 Under existing law, a district board of health may adopt regulations to control the use of a residential individual system for disposal of sewage in the district.
 (NRS 444.650) Existing law also authorizes a district board of health, upon approval of the State Board of Health, to adopt regulations to regulate sanitation and the sanitary protection of water and food supplies.
-(NRS 439.366, 439.410) Section 1 of this bill requires a district board of health in a county whose population is 700,000 or more (currently only Clark County) to: (1) require all property owners with an existing septic system [that is within 400 feet of a community sewerage disposal] whose property is served by a municipal water system to connect to the community sewerage disposal system [by] not later than January 1, 2054; [(2) review existing permits for individual septic systems every 5 years to determine if the property is within 400 feet of a community sewerage disposal system, notify such owners that each owner must connect to the community sewerage disposal system and revoke the permit for the septic system after 365 days; (3) upon review of any building or development permit, deny a request for an individual septic system if the property is within 400 feet of a community sewerage disposal system; and [(4)] (2) enter into an agreement with a water authority to establish a program to pay not less than [50] 85 percent of the cost for property owners to abandon an existing individual septic system and [require such owners to] connect to the community sewerage disposal system.
-Section 1 also authorizes such a district board of health to, upon an affirmative vote of two-thirds of the members of the board, impose a fee on owners of such septic systems to carry out such requirements.
+(NRS 439.366, 439.410) Section 1 of this bill [requires] authorizes a district board of health [in a county whose population is 700,000 or more (currently only Clark County)] to [: (1) require all] create a voluntary financial assistance program to pay 100 percent of the costs for property owners with an existing septic system whose property is served by a municipal water system to connect to the community sewerage disposal system. [not later than January 1, 2054; and (2) enter into an agreement with a water authority to establish a program to pay not less than 85 percent of the cost for property owners to abandon an existing individual septic system and connect to the community sewerage disposal system.]
+Section I also: (1) authorizes such a district board of health to, upon an affirmative vote of two-thirds of the members of the board, impose a voluntary fee on owners of such septic systems to carry out such requirements \square ; and (2) if such a voluntary fee is imposed, prohibits the district board of health from paying the costs of connecting to the community sewerage disposal system for any property owner who does not pay the voluntary fee.
 Section 2 of this bill makes a conforming change to indicate the proper placement of section 1 in the Nevada Revised Statutes.
+Section 34.5 of this bill requires a district board of health that creates such a voluntary financial assistance program to, on or before December 31, 2024, submit to the Director of the Legislative Counsel Bureau a report setting forth the number of participants in the program and recommendations for legislation.